 Filters for your Trane unit are made from higher-quality materials than those of the disposable filters found in retail stores.
 For that reason, replacement Trane filters can only be purchased through a Trane dealer.
 However, keep in mind that some Trane filters are reusable and can be washed by hand in cold water.

 As a Trane dealer, we are the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.

-Under the standard factory warranty, Trane covers parts that fail during the warranty period due to defect in the part.
+Under the standard factory warranty, Trane covers parts that fail during the warranty period due to defects in the part.
 The warranty does not cover labor.
-A warranty certificate was included with your homeowner information packet, and is specific to the model numbers, serial numbers and installation dates of your products.
-All Trane equipment that we install is registered with Trane Corporation to ensure your 10 year parts warranty.
+A warranty certificate was included with your homeowner information packet and is specific to the model numbers, serial numbers and installation dates of your products.
+All Trane equipment that we install is registered with Trane Corporation to ensure your 10-year parts warranty.
 If you cannot find your warranty certificate, Canyon State Air Conditioning, Plumbing and Heating will also be able to provide you with that information.
-With a Canyon State Air Conditioning, Plumbing and Heating Total Comfort Plan, you’ll have a ten year parts and labor warranty on your Trane equipment.
+With a Canyon State Air Conditioning, Plumbing and Heating Total Comfort Plan, you’ll have a 10-year parts and labor warranty on your Trane equipment.